EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F03 - delivery within 1 minute

-"As an E-SOH sub-hourly observations data consumer, I want observations to be available within 1 minute of data producer publishing their data.
+"As an consumer of european radar data, I want volumes and composites to be available within 1 minute of data producer publishing their data.
 So, I can deliver the level of service required by my users."

 *Priority:*
  - primary